Marine animals affected by litter and plastic in the ocean

 It’s clear it’s time to address this growing environmental catastrophe, and we're trying to help with our Sea Change campaign.

-From bottle caps to bags, the extent of our plastic legacy on the marine environment is becoming ever more apparent.
+From bottle caps to bags, the extent of plastic pollution in the ocean is becoming ever more apparent, affecting the marine environment is becoming ever more apparent.
 The UN report found that more than 800 animal species are negatively affected by litter in our seas, a hike of nearly a quarter since 2012.

 You only need to walk on a beach anywhere in the world to see the staggering scale of the marine debris problem.
 As well as being an eyesore when visible, this litter is deadly for marine animals.
 An estimated 10% of all marine debris is lost or abandoned fishing gear, comprised mainly of nets, ropes, lines and traps.
 They are made of robust plastic materials that, for an array of reasons, have ended up in the sea.